The European Child Rescue Alert & Police Network on Missing Children

 Saving the lives of endangered missing children

-Dedicated to the protection of endangered missing children, AMBER Alert Europe provides for training and cross-border coordination to law enforcement.
-AMBER Alert Europe connects citizens with law enforcement when the police believe the public can help find the child.
+Dedicated to the protection of endangered missing children, AMBER Alert Europe connects citizens with law enforcement when the police believe the public can help save the child’s life.
+It provides for training and cross-border coordination to law enforcement.

 AMBER Alert Europe provides support in an advisory and knowledge-sharing role to its members and partners, who, together with the network of connected citizens, are on the lookout when a child goes missing across Europe.